 Cháo quẩy, also known as Youtiao, is a long golden-brown deep-fried stripes of dough much like a straight donut.
-The dish originally belongs to Chinese cuisine but is also consumed in other East and Southeast Asian cuisines.
+The dish originates in China but is also consumed in other East and Southeast Asian cuisines.
 In Vietnamese cuisine, this dish is called “Cháo quẩy”.

 Cháo quẩy is also known as Chinese cruller, Chinese fried churro, Chinese oil stick, Chinese doughnut, Chinese breadstick and fried breadstick.

 The origin of cháo quẩy is believed to date back to the Southern Song Dynasty.
 A military general named Yue Fei was locked up by chancellor Qin Hui on false charges.

 Fei was ultimately executed, and the reason given was treason (a crime he never committed).
 Fei was considered to be one of the most beloved heroes in China and his unjustified execution led to public outrage.

 Hence, in order to curse the chancellor and his wife, people made two pieces of human-shaped dough linked in the middle (that denoted the couple), deep-fried them and consumed them to express their rage.
 Later, the shape was changed into two long pieces of dough connected together.